Elyager/manga-on-kindle/README.md

 ```bash
 $ npm install
 ```
-Please use -all (all volumes) or -vol (single volume) an a valid url:
+Please use -a (all volumes) or -v (single volume) an a valid url:
 Example:

-`node index.js -vol http://submanga.com/Nanatsu_no_Taizai/1/233906`
+`node index.js -v http://submanga.com/Nanatsu_no_Taizai/1/233906`

-NOT WORKING - node index.js -all http://submanga.com/Nanatsu_no_Taizai/completa
+NOT WORKING - node index.js -a http://submanga.com/Nanatsu_no_Taizai/completa

 ##License

 [MIT](LICENSE)